tesera/pygypsy/README.md

 . venv/bin/activate
 ```

-That starts an isolated environment where GYPSY can be run.
+That starts an isolated environment where pygypsy can be run.
 Note the `-v
 path/to/your/data/dir:/data`, which makes the folder `/path/to/your/data/dir`
 available in the docker image at the `/data` directory.
 This is required to run
 pygypsy in the container on data that you have on your local computer (the docker
 host).
 The paths should be absolute, not relative.

-Finally, test that GYPSY runs in the container:
+Finally, test that pygypsy runs in the container:

 ```
 root@de6cccb1a217:/opt/pygypsy# pygypsy --help